-Perhaps the most iconic moment in US history is when the Mayflower left England to cross the Atlantic on 16 September 1620, bearing 102 passengers who would become the founders of the Plymouth colony and the first Europeans ever to settle in what is now Massachusetts.
+One of the most famous moments in American history is the departure of the Mayflower from Plymouth, England, on 16 September 1620.
+She bore 102 passengers who would become the founders of the Plymouth colony and the first Europeans ever to settle in what is now Massachusetts.

 Though this was not the first successful English colony to be founded in America (Jamestown had been around since 1607) the hardships that the settlers faced, combined with the uniquely well-documented nature of the voyage and subsequent survival, ensures that it remains the most famous of all early expeditions to America.